30 Fun Things to Do in Costa Rica | 2023 (with Photos)

 You can experience the magic of the hanging bridges at Monteverde or La Fortuna.

-Ideal for couples, it is also a great way to learn more about Costa Rican cuisine, build on your culinary skills, and take some new tips and tricks for the kitchen back home with you.
+This is a great way to learn more about Costa Rican cuisine, meet the locals, build on your culinary skills, and take some new tips and tricks for the kitchen back home with you.

 From the postcard-worthy beaches of Manuel Antonio and the whole southern Pacific coast to the famous blue waters of the Caribbean coast, Costa Rica is indeed rich with incredible beaches on both coasts.